AfriHate/AfriHate/README.md

-> Dataset Release Coming Soon!
+The dataset Release Coming Soon!
 For inquiries and collaboration, feel free to reach out to us.
 Check out our dataset paper: https://arxiv.org/pdf/2501.08284.

 <p align="center">